kelwyres/Bactabolize/README.md

   }
 }
 ```
 This spec defines a single media setting, `m9`, to perform FBA.
-The `fba_type` sets the type of FBA to run; both simple media
+The `fba_type` field sets the type of FBA to run; both simple
-assessment and identification of potential element sources will be done here.
-The `exchanges` field specifies the media and
+media assessment and identification of potential element sources will be done here.
+The `exchanges` field specifies the media
-`default_element_sources` specifies the default exchanges to use when assessing potential element sources.
+and `default_element_sources` specifies the default exchanges to use when assessing potential element sources.

 Information on FBA output can be found [here](#fba-results-file-format).

 ## Troubleshooting models
-During draft model creation, its ability to produce biomass on minimal media is assessed.
-In the case that the model fails to
+The ability of a draft model to produce biomass on minimal media is assessed during creation.
+When a model fails this test,
-produce biomass troubleshooting information describing the metabolites, reactions, and genes missing from the draft model
-that are missing is written to disk.
+troubleshooting information describing metabolites, reactions, and genes required to produce biomass is written to disk.

 In order to fix the model you must first determine what changes must be made to the model and then transcribe those changes
 into a 'patch' file.
 Here is an example patch file: